YuheshPandian/ProomptVault/README.md

 Please ensure your prompts are well-tested and documented.
 Include examples and any relevant instructions.

-More guidelines are enlisted in the [CONTRIBUTING.md](COTRIBUITNG.md) file, please look onto it.
+More guidelines are enlisted in the [CONTRIBUTING.md](COnTRIBUITNG.md) file, please look onto it.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

+## CODE OF CONDUCT

+Make sure you follow our rules and regulations by reading the [code of conduct](CODE_OF_CONDUCT.md)

 ## Acknowledgements